 The first dark testing-hour.

 In the third stanza of ‘A Brother in Need,’ the speaker goes on to chastise the governmental body, probably the government of Norway, for the “words that seemed as if they” came from one’s deepest heart and were filled with truth.
 In later sections of the poem he accuses not just the government, but the people of Norway for the betrayal.
 They should’ve as his brothers, come to the aid of Denmark.
 He realizes now that they were just “phrases” rather than truths.
 They came out when it was easy to make promises, but now, in the “drought,” when Norway should come through for Denmark, it appears that they were untrue.
-Norway was unwilling to come to the defence of its protectorates and the speaker and those around him feel betrayed by this refusal.
+Norway was unwilling to come to the defense of its protectorates and the speaker and those around him feel betrayed by this refusal.

 In the next lines, Ibsen utilizes a metaphor to compare times of plenty to times of barren growth.
 The tree “promised rich in bloom” when there were sun and showers.
 But now it “Stands wind-stript” and bereft of its promises.
-The metaphorical winter is one of cold, disinterest and abandonment.
+The metaphorical winter is one of cold, disinterest, and abandonment.
 Now, a “cross” marks “Norway’s tomb”.
 In the first “dark testing hour” they were betrayed.

 Any statements made by the Norwegian government are now seen by the speaker to be “Judas kisses, lies”.
-In this metaphor Ibsen connects the betrayal his speaker feels to that experienced by Jesus when Judas betrayed him.
+In this metaphor, Ibsen connects the betrayal his speaker feels to that experienced by Jesus when Judas betrayed him.